splunk/observability-workshop/docs/oncall/getting_started/user_profile.md

 ## Aim

-The aim of this module is for you to configure your personal profile within VictorOps.
-Your profile controls how you will be notified by VictorOps whenever you get paged.
+The aim of this module is for you to configure your personal profile which controls how you will be notified by Splunk On-Call whenever you get paged.

 ---

 ## 1. Contact Methods

-Switch to the VictorOps UI and click on your login name in the top right hand corner and chose **Profile** from the drop down.
+Switch to the Splunk On-Call UI and click on your login name in the top right hand corner and chose **Profile** from the drop down.

 Confirm your contact methods are listed correctly and add any additional phone numbers and e-mail address you wish to use.